 I enjoyed the overall flavor, which was much like you would expect of a chocolate “greens” bar, but the robe of semi-sweet chocolate escalated it to a more delicious level.

 We had several other tasters on the job, and responses were along the lines of “pretty good” and “tastes like a Balance Bar” (from those who eat dairy).

-I do love making bars at home, and buy “snack” bars on occasion, but since I’m not a big protein bar purchaser, the price on these is a little bit out of my budget.
-But for a meal replacement-style protein bar that packs in a lot of goodness and high quality ingredients, it is likely within reason and a great option on the go, after a workout, or for a quick breakfast.
+The price on these is a little bit out of my budget.
+But for a meal replacement-style protein bar, it is likely within reason and a great option on the go, after a workout, or for a quick breakfast.

 Dietary Notes: By ingredients, the Vega One Nutrition Bars are vegan, vegetarian, egg-free, dairy-free, gluten-free, and soy-free.
 Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
 Processes and labeling are subject to change at any time for any company / product.

 For More Product Information: Visit the Vega website at www.myvega.com